-The assessment of performance is made through active participation in the discussion rounds; adequate preparation is expressed here and a clear understanding of the topic and framework becomes evident.
-Further details on the design of the success control will be announced during the lecture.
+Performance will be assessed through active discussion participation in the discussion rounds; here, adequate preparation will be expressed and a clear understanding of the topic and framework will be evident.
+Further details on the design of the performance assessment will be announced during the lecture.

 This course is admission restricted.
-If you were already admitted to another course in the module "Advanced Topics in Strategy and Management" the participation at this course will be guaranteed.
-Further information on the application process can be found on the IBU website.
+In case of prior admission to another course in the module "Strategy and Management: Advanced Topics" [M-WIWI-103119], participation in this course is guaranteed.
+For more information on the application process, see the IBU website.

-The examinations are offered at least every second semester, so that the entire module can be completed in two semesters.
+Exams are offered at least every other semester so that the entire module can be completed in two semesters.